SapientSapiens/capstoneproject-2025-llmz/README.md

 This project demonstrates how to transform unstructured survival content into an **intelligent, queryable knowledge base** using the *"How to Survive"* YouTube channel as a domain case study.

 ### The Transformation Pipeline
-We've engineered an end-to-end system that revolutionizes how we interact with media content:
+I've engineered an end-to-end system that revolutionizes how we interact with media content:

 | Traditional Media | ➡️ | Our Intelligent System |
 |---:|:---:|:---|